Demonoid

 Demonoid is a BitTorrent tracker and website founded in 2003 to facilitate file-sharing–related discussion and provide a searchable index of torrent files.
 The site underwent intermittent periods of extended downtime in its history due to the occasional need to move the server, generally caused by cancellation of ISP service due to local political pressure.

 Reports announced the accidental death of its founder Deimos in August 2018.
 Following the event, the website was closed on September 17, 2018.
 In July 2019, Demonoid staffers launched a new version of the website to revive the project.

 Features and policies

 Demonoid features RSS with different feeds for each of its torrent categories and their sub-categories.
 It tracked and displayed users' upload/download ratios.
 In its early years, they took no action against users with low ratios (members who download more than they share).
-The website did have a time where they banned users with low ratios but stopped doing so due to the ratio system being inaccurate for some users, such as those with dynamic IP addresses.
+The website did have a time when they banned users with low ratios but stopped doing so due to the ratio system being inaccurate for some users, such as those with dynamic IP addresses.

 Demonoid prohibits linking to torrents containing pornographic material and malicious software.
 In addition to forums, the website features an IRC channel, #demonoid at P2P-Network, which supports discussion among users.